nicholaswmin/dyno/README.md

 // 'done'
 ```

-> This is the preferred method to use when
-> running as part of a test suite.
+> This is the preferred method when running this as part of a test suite.

 ## Tests